Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Credit: Epoca Cafe

-Excellent atmosphere with many different coffee beans.
+There is an excellent atmosphere and many different coffee beans.
 They pay special attention to the way they prepare and serve coffee beverages.
 Their coffee-based cocktails are a must-try.
-There are 2 shops.
+There are two shops.

 Abaco Libros